• About Us

 Senior Disability Housing

-For older adults with disabilities, “senior disability housing” usually means one of three things: subsidized apartments for low‑income seniors, supportive housing with services, or long‑term care settings like assisted living or nursing homes.
-The official systems you’ll most often deal with are your local housing authority or HUD‑funded housing office and your state Medicaid or aging services agency, depending on the type of housing and whether you need help with care.
+For older adults with disabilities, senior disability housing usually means one of three things subsidized apartments for low-income seniors, supportive housing with services, or long-term care settings like assisted living or nursing homes.
+The official s

 Read More